richarvey/techshift-modernise/content/page/lab2.md

 35) Click Upload and drop the Infra.yaml.zip file from step 30 onto the upload screen.
 Click Upload.

-36) Select the CodePipeline service and select the TSAGallery-Infra Pipeline to confirm it has run.
+36) Select the CodePipeline service and select the TSABootstrap-Pipeline to confirm it has run.
 It may take a few minutes to start and run.
 Both Source and Deploy should now show Succeeded.

 #### Confirm the changes